 U.N. human rights chief Michelle Bachelet — who in her first day on the job in September 2018 expressed outrage over Myanmar's conviction of two Reuters journalists that reported on the crackdown on Rohingya Muslims — said she was "gravely concerned" at the military coup.

-“I am alarmed by reports suggesting that at least 45 people have been detained, including elected parliamentarians under confinement, and I call for their immediate release,” Bachelet said in a statement, in which she also called attention to “disturbing reports of journalists being harassed or attacked, and restrictions on the Internet and social media” that limit people’s access to information and self-expression.
+"I am alarmed by reports suggesting that at least 45 people have been detained, including elected parliamentarians under confinement, and I call for their immediate release," Bachelet said, calling attention to "disturbing reports of journalists being harassed or attacked, and restrictions on the Internet and social media" that limit people's access to information and self-expression.